CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 folder: mydoc
 ---

+# Day 1

 ## Documentation
 [TruSeq Stranded mRNA Sample Preparation Guide](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/samplepreps_truseq/truseqstrandedmrna/truseq-stranded-mrna-sample-prep-guide-15031047-e.pdf).
 This method makes a cDNA library of the polyadenylated mRNA in your eukaryotic samples of interest.

+## Required Materials for Day 1 (included with Illumina TruSeq kit):

+* RNA purification beads (These are the oligo dT beads) (bring these to room temperature before use)
+* Bead washing buffer
+* Bead binding buffer
+* Fragment prime finish mix
+* First strand synthesis (in a brown tube)
+* Second strand marking mix
+* Resuspension buffer

+{% include important.html content="The following items are not included with the Illumina kit and must be purchased separately" %}

+* RNase-free water
+* Magnetic plate for a 96-well tray
+* 96-well trays
+* 80% ethanol (make this fresh the day of use)
+* Superscript II (Invitrogen)
+* AMPureXP beads (Beckman-Coulter)

 ## Notes before starting: